 We know that young people are moving away from rural communities not only in southwest Nova Scotia but also all over the globe.
 We conducted some research to better understand why, and the answers already appear to be clear: our youth feel like there is no future for them in the country because there is no work, and there is nothing to do.
 They believe everything happens in the big city!

 To showcase why this is not necessarily the case, we provided shining examples of inspiring youth, awesome organizations / opportunities, and innovative businesses that are enriching and contributing to their communities in rural Nova Scotia.
-We will share biographical profiles, descriptive information, and illuminating stories that break the bias of “city or bust” and inspire our up-and-comers to find ways to make a living in their hometown, or others like it.
+We shared biographical profiles, descriptive information, and illuminating stories that break the bias of “city or bust” and inspired our up-and-comers to find ways to make a living in their hometown, or others like it.
 Click on the links to download a word-doc summary of each.

 Bluenose Coastal Action Foundation